Accelerator Physics Graduate Program

 Welcome to the UVic Graduate Program in Accelerator Physics, organised in conjunction with the TRIUMF Laboratory.

-TRIUMF, Canada's National Laboratory for Particle and Nuclear Physics, is also the primary facility for accelerator science and engineering.
-Existing and future accelerator equipment includes:
+TRIUMF, Canada's National Laboratory for Particle and Nuclear Physics, is also the primary facility for accelerator science and engineering in Canada.
+Existing and future accelerator equipment include the 500 MeV high intensity cyclotron as well as normal and superconducting linear accelerators in the ISAC and ARIEL facilities.

 In addition to the internal laboratory program, TRIUMF has collaborated in accelerator-related design work at BNL, CERN, DESY, and KEK and has ties to the Large Hadron Collider through beam dynamics, magnet hardware and instrumentation projects.

-Research opportunities at MSc and PhD level are available within several ongoing programs at TRIUMF, associated with these on-site accelerators.
-These include:
+Research opportunities at MSc and PhD level are available within several ongoing programs at TRIUMF and UVic.
+Many are associated with the development of TRIUMF on-site accelerators.
+Research topics are generally available in the following areas:

-- Development of the e-linac (beam diagnostics, RF seperator design, and others)
+• Development of the ARIEL e-linac (beam diagnostics, RF separator design, and others)

 More information about the research program in accelerator physics is found at the Victoria Subatomic Physics and Accelerator Research Centre website.

-Further 4th-year courses may also be required in addition for those students who have not already completed upper level courses in quantum mechanics (see e.g. PHYS423), electromagnetism (see e.g. PHYS422), and particle physics (see e.g. PHYS424).
+Further 4th-year courses may also be required in addition for those students who have not already completed upper level courses in quantum mechanics (see e.g. PHYS 423) and electromagnetism (see e.g. PHYS 422).

 PHYS 500A Quantum Mechanics I